JoaoMarquesDevelop/Healing-Leaf/README.md

 ## Security
 I was handling game security with JWTS, authentication is made by Steam API. feel free to change the encryption lib for the jwt.

+## Deploy
+- Before I was using microservice architecture with AWS ECS.
+But it took to much work for a game that was just starting its business.

+- With this, I migrated to this monolithic app.
+You can deploy it in a simple way, ordering a EC2 instance.
+* pull the project with git to the EC2 instance
+* run the build `mvn spring-boot:run -Dspring-boot.run.profiles=prod` (For Spring Boot 2.0+ run has been renamed to spring-boot.run)

+## Database
+I was using mysql, if you want to change the DB make sure to config it in properties.xml file.

 ### Patterns
 This code have to follow the defined patterns: